 - Wrap in plastic wrap tightly to avoid oxidation Some miso comes with a little sheet of wax paper on top!

-How to make Miso Soup
+How to Make Miso Soup with Tofu (Easy Recipe)

 Though dashi stock is my favorite base for miso soup, you can also use, chicken, beef, or vegetable broth as your base liquid for miso soup.